What are the major types of optical microscopes?

 November 23, 2008

-A compound microscope gets its name from its use of several lenses in series to provide its high magnifications.
+A compound microscope also often called a biological microscope) gets its name from its use of several lenses in series to provide its high magnifications.
 Usually there are two lenses used to produce an image: the objective and the eyepiece.
 Each lens has a magnification rating and the overall power of the microscope is calculated by multiplying the objective’s power by the eyepiece’s power.
 Compound scopes often have turrets mounting multiple (2-5) objectives just above where the object to be viewed is positioned, so magnifications can be quickly switched by rotating the turret to a lower- or higher-powered objective.
 The lowest-power objectives have shorter barrels.
 The magnifications can range from 40x to over 2000x.
 The final image the eye sees is two dimensional (2D) and usually reversed and upside down.

 Note: Binocular microscopes are different than stereo microscopes.
 Stereo microscopes have two complete optical systems or barrels, each consisting of objective, prism, and eyepiece.
 Since the objectives are looking at the specimen from two different angles, true 3D views are produced.
 Binocular microscopes have just one barrel and a prism assembly mounted on top that splits the light, directing it to two eyepieces, so there is no true 3D vision; just the comfort of using two eyes at once.